Sirisha-35/Integration-Assignment/README.md

        'password': 'v^4!C%CQ94f0'
       }

-   - Upon success, the token is retrieved from the response.
+   - Upon success, The response will generate and the token is retrieved from the response.

  4. Movie API: